hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_biological_databases.md

 ## Learning Objectives

 * learn the pros/cons of different biological databases
-* learn how to use biological databases during an NGS analysis
+* learn how to use features of biological databases to access information and data during an NGS analysis

 ## Intro to biological databases - 15-20 min.